-First off, if I'm willing to watch the Super Bowl, provided there's adequate munchies and bar food.
-Than I need a man willing to watch the Golden Globes and Oscars with me.
-I invited a recently acquainted Internet date over Sunday night to enjoy me, and enjoy with me, all the glitz, glamor and star studdedness - and he declined!
+This year I invited a recently acquainted Internet date over Sunday night to enjoy me, and enjoy with me, all the glitz, glamor and star studdedness of the Golden Globes - and he declined!
 Worst yet, he didn't know what the Golden Globes were!

-Although to give him credit he does see a lot of movies, he even saw The Hurt Locker which someone would have to strap me down to see.
+Not sure how it is that he knows nothing about the Golden Globes when he likes movies; he even saw The Hurt Locker which someone would have to strap me down to see.
 He saw Avatar twice, which I have yet to see, mainly because of the additional cost, and because 3D often gives me motion sickness.
 However, seeing Avatar is now a must before March 7th or the Oscars will be lost on me, like last year, when I waited too late to see Slumdog Millionaire.
 The other must see is Up in the Air, which was on my list of things to see anyway.

 My pick for Best Dressed is a toss up between Halle Berry, who almost never goes wrong and Kate Hudson, who although I agree the platforms may not have been the best shoe choice, I loved the illustration of her gown.

 I don't choose Worst Dressed and I don't care about the guys tuxedo's, but I will say, Drew Barrymore's dress would have been my Best Dressed choice, if it weren't for the sea urchin parasites attached to the shoulder and hip of the dress.

 And my adored January Jones, ruined her look with that pre-school, picture day headband.